askmike/gekko/docs/strategies/example_strategies.md

 The Relative Strength Index is a momentum oscillator that measures the speed and change of price movements.
 Read more about it [here](http://stockcharts.com/help/doku.php?id=chart_school:technical_indicators:relative_strength_in).

-You can configure these parameters in config/strategies/RSI.toml:
+You can configure the following parameters:

     interval = 14